chris06weng/Weng_GameDesign/README.md

     6. Get caught by security - 5
     7. Beat another team in a race on the field + 10
     8. Get beat by another team in a race on the field - 5
+    9. Get caught by a teacher - 3
+    10. Break a school rule without getting caught + 2
-    9. If a team collectively kills more than 10 other players during passive mode, their whole team is trapped inside their classroom for the rest of the Block
+    11. If a team collectively kills more than 10 other players during passive mode, their whole team is trapped inside their classroom for the rest of the Block
 10. Once during each Block, the game becomes active and the game goes into battle mode.
 The teams must find accessible weapons on campus and then battle until one team remains.
 11. Battle Points
    1. Killing a player + 10 points